What do you need to do as an employer?

 And don’t forget, to avoid fines or penalties you must:

 - Send each new employee’s Tax File Number to us when they start working for you

 - Ensure you’ve completed all super contributions by the due date each quarter.

 Can I claim a tax deduction for contributions?

 Yes, you can claim a full tax deduction for all contributions you make to Statewide Super on behalf of your employees – this includes super guarantee and salary sacrifice contributions.

 If you’re not sure whether or not you need to pay super on behalf of an employee, contact the Australian Tax Office on 13 10 20 or visit www.ato.gov.au.

-If you’d like to find out more about when and how to pay your Superannuation Guarantee contributions, call our employer services team on 1300 65 18 65 (Australia wide) or 08 7915 4800 (NT).
+If you’d like to find out more about when and how to pay your Superannuation Guarantee contributions, call our member services team on 1300 65 18 65 (Australia wide) or 08 7915 4800 (NT).